 The 2019 Beginners’ Course ran during April and May in the following order:

 Three weeks of theory April 26 & May 3, 10

 Practical 1 (weather permitting)

 Practical 2 (weather permitting)

 Practical 3 & 4 (weather permitting)

-The cost is £75, which includes the theory and practical aspects and a number of hand-out notes.
+The cost for 2019 was £75, which includes the theory and practical aspects and a number of hand-out notes.
 We will make recommendations as to pre-course reading – ‘Bees at the Bottom of the Garden’ by Alan Campion is a good choice – and although you will get hand-outs many students like to make their own notes.
 We recommend not buying any equipment until we have gone through the equipment session (although we realise some people do get hives as presents or obtain equipment ad-hoc).

 Please contact us to register your interest at this time (spaces are limited).
 We will email an application form in due course, to everyone interested, normally around January.
 The places are allocated in the order that people pay – so get in quickly if you are keen to join!

 If you are interested in becoming a member or registering interest in the course, please get in contact with us via our Contact Us page.